 Let’s back up a little and look at the ride tech.
-The Main Theatre is a Giant domed 180° Projection Screen that is utilized high tech Lazer projection in ultra High Res and High Frame rates.
+The Main Theatre is a Giant domed 180° Projection Screen that is utilized high-tech Lazer projection in ultra High Res and High Frame rates.
 You are seated in one of three rows, each one behind the other, with an under-seat storage bag for your personal belongings.
-Once secured the three rows the entire three rows are lifted up so they are not on top of each other with your feet dangling in mid-air.
+Once secured the entire three rows are lifted up so they are now on top of each other with your feet dangling in mid-air.
 This mechanical transformation is impressive enough and even just dangling there, quite a good way off the ground is pretty exhilarating!

 Once the Film Starts, however, things get seriously impressive.
 The Ride seating is moved forward into the dome so when the projection starts all you can see is the screen and this leads to a real feeling you are actually flying in the movie.
 Wind effects, water splashes, and scents all add to the feeling you genuinely are soarin’ around the different locals.